GPUOpen-Tools/radeon_gpu_analyzer/README.md

 This product can be used to produce the following output:
 * AMD GPU ISA disassembly for different GCN generations
-* Intermediate langauge disassebly: AMDIL, HSAIL, DX ASM for DirectX shaders, LLVM IR for ROCm OpenCL, SPIR-V for Vulkan
+* Intermediate langauge disassembly: AMDIL, HSAIL, DX ASM for DirectX shaders, LLVM IR for ROCm OpenCL, SPIR-V for Vulkan
 * Compiled binaries
 * Performance statistics
 * Live register analysis (see http://gpuopen.com/live-vgpr-analysis-radeon-gpu-analyzer/ for more info)